fog-computing-tu-berlin/prototype/documentation/README.md

 ## Fog

-The is a Python Programm that heavily utilizes ZeroMQ and the multiple `asyncio` tasks to process incoming messages and cache messages in case of connection issues.
+The Fog is a Python Programm that heavily utilizes ZeroMQ and multiple `asyncio` tasks to process incoming messages and cache messages in case of connection issues.
 These routines are restarted in case of unexpected crashes.
 Mainly these tasks handle the internal queues for processing new control message for the Edge and uploading data to the Cloud.
 Additionally, one async-task is started per connected Edge device and published control messages periodically.
 Lastly one routine forwards requests for new edge ids to the cloud.
 Incoming messages from the Edge are only validate for a correct message format and then copied into internal queues to process them asynchronously.
 Upload of reports to the Cloud are uploaded in bulks periodically.
 The Fog is build with Docker and only has one Python-Interpreter (one CPU core) to process messages.
 If deployed on machines with multiple cores the fog might need a TCP Load Balancer.

 To start the fog use `docker-compose up --build`.
-These are all settings avaliable via enviroment variables for the Fog Container.
+These are all settings available via environment variables for the Fog Container.

 | ENV Variable                            | Default              | Description                                                                             |
 | --------------------------------------- | :------------------- | --------------------------------------------------------------------------------------- |